RafaelFCarneiro/express-jade-sample/README.md

 # express-jade-sample
-Just a simples nodes sample using express and jade
+Just a simples nodejs sample using express and jade